VHP1946/VHP1946.github.io/pages/sops.md

 ### Component Config
 Component configuration should be in a *package.json* file
 - name -> The abbreviated name of the product / the “Programmatic Name”
-    - Update File : {**name**}-{version}-full.nupkg
-    - Git Repo name
+  - Mirrors the GitHub Repo name
   - "VD-" denotes a desktop application
   - "VA-" denotes a web-based application
   - "vhp-" denotes a packaged module
-    - "vs-" denotes a
+  - "vs-" denotes a server setup
+  - "vn-" denotes a network setup
+  - Update File : {**name**}-{version}-full.nupkg
 - version -> The version number (set by developer via [Semantic Versioning]())
   - Update File : {name}-{**version**}-full.nupkg
   - Installer Executable : {productName}-{**version**} Setup.exe